b-venter/Matrix-Docker-install/README.md

 2. Create the docker container: `docker run -d --restart=unless-stopped --network=web --name=postgres -v /opt/matrix/pgdata:/var/lib/postgresql/data -l "traefik.enable=false" --env POSTGRES_PASSWORD=SomeMassivelyLongPassword --env POSTGRES_USER=synapse postgres:9.6.4`
 3. A database is created, but not with the specifications we want, so:
  * Connect to the container's psql with the user you specified in 'POSTGRES_USER': `docker exec -it postgres psql -U synapse`
- * Create a suitable database (change the DATABASE name and OWNER to your install or just use as I did):
+ * Create a suitable database (change the DATABASE name and OWNER as per your install, or just use as I did):
  ```
  CREATE DATABASE matrix
  ENCODING 'UTF8'